-The success of Muay Thai & MMA as an effective martial art is largely due to its teaching and grading methods which, as well as drills, techniques and fitness, places such a large emphasis on live sparring and associated performance in this, as well as competition.
+The success of MMA as an effective martial art is largely due to its teaching and grading methods which, as well as drills, techniques and fitness, places such a large emphasis on live sparring and associated performance in this, as well as competition.
 The individuals performance and skill level is one of the key foundations of grading.
-Therefore Muay Thai is a martial art that is places an emphasis less on theory and more on performance in application of the martial art, and students are graded as such.
+Therefore MMA is a martial art that is places an emphasis less on theory and more on performance in application of the martial art, and students are graded as such.

 It is an accepted principle to never promote a student before they are of a skill level equal to or higher than others of that level that they will be competing against, this ensures that students are promoted conservatively and are representing the sport and their school/team as best as possible.
 This policy of conservatism is a key aspect in making Muay Thai one of the most effective martial arts in sporting and real life applications.